TobiasKlanert/TobiasKlanert/README.md

   🎯 My goals:
-  Leveling up from bug wizard apprentice to senior dev — one thoughtful commit at a time.<br />Fun fact: I've installed more VS Code Extensions than I would like to admit.<br />
+  Leveling up from bug wizard apprentice to senior dev — one thoughtful commit at a time.<br />

+  🎲 Fun fact: I've installed more VS Code Extensions than I would like to admit.<br />

   🚀 What I'm looking for:<br />